alecazam/kram/README.md

 KTX can be converted to KTX2 and each mip supercompressed via ktx2ktx2 and ktxsc.
 But there are no viewers for that format.

+I also have a custom KTXA format.
+This likely broke with the prop additions, but Metal cannot load mmap data that isn't aligned to block size.
+But KTX stuffs a 4 byte length into the mip data.
+KTX2 does not do this.
+So by leaving this out (and padding props to 16 byte multiple), then the mips could be directly loaded.
+My loader had to copy the mips to a staging MTLBuffer anyways, so it's probably best not to create a new format.
+Also sparse textures imply splitting up large mips into tiles, and so neither KTX or KTX2 support that.

 There are several commands supported by kram.
 * encode - encode/decode block formats, mipmaps, fast sdf, premul, srgb, swizzles, LDR and HDR support, 16f/32f
 * decode - can convert any of the encode formats to s/rgba8 ktx files for display